 - You have slept in airports and train stations to save money on accommodation, at least once.

-- You have learnt to find positives in challenging situations.
+- You have learned to find positives in challenging situations.

 - You know how to sleep in a rickety bus or an uncomfortable train ride.